 1. Soft Cheese

-Soft vegan cheeses are perfect for spreading on crackers or bread.
-Cashew-based cheeses often dominate this category, offering a smooth, creamy texture and a tangy flavor.
-These cheeses can be flavored with herbs, garlic, or smoked paprika for extra taste.
+Soft vegan cheeses, often made from cashews, are perfect for spreading on crackers or bread.
+These cheeses have a creamy texture and a tangy flavor, which can be enhanced with herbs, garlic, or spices like smoked paprika.

 2. Hard Cheese

 Hard vegan cheeses are ideal for slicing, grating, and shredding over dishes like pasta or pizza.
-Brands like Violife and Miyoko’s Creamery produce excellent vegan cheddar, parmesan, and gouda alternatives.
-These cheeses often rely on a combination of coconut oil, soy, and starches to create a firm texture.
+Brands such as Violife and Miyoko’s Creamery produce excellent vegan cheddar, parmesan, and gouda alternatives.
+These cheeses rely on a combination of coconut oil, soy, and starches for their firm texture.

 3. Vegan Cheese Sauce

-Cheese sauces made from vegetables like potatoes, carrots, and cashews are popular for creating a creamy, rich texture without dairy.
-These sauces are often used for vegan mac and cheese, nachos, or as a topping for baked potatoes.
+Vegan cheese sauces made from vegetables like potatoes, carrots, and cashews provide a creamy, rich texture.
+These sauces are perfect for vegan mac and cheese, nachos, or as a topping for baked potatoes.

 4. Meltable Cheese

-Mozzarella-style vegan cheeses are commonly used for pizza, grilled cheese sandwiches, and quesadillas.
+Vegan mozzarella-style cheeses are great for pizza, grilled cheese sandwiches, and quesadillas.
 Products like Daiya and Follow Your Heart offer cheeses that melt and stretch, mimicking the traditional mozzarella experience.

 4. How to Make Your Own Vegan Cheese